kilpkonn/msc-thesis/main.typ

 To give some context on the results we decided to compare them to results from previous iterations of the algorithm.
 However both of the previous algorithms were so slow with some perticular crates that we couldn't run them on the whole set of benchmarks.
 As some of the worst cases are eliminated the for iterations v1 and v2, the results in @tbl-versions-comparison are more optimistic for them than for the final iteration of the algorithm.
-Nevertheless we can see that the third iteration manages to fill 1.6 times more holes than second and 2.8 times more holes than first iteration of the algorithm.
+Nevertheless the final iteration manages to outperform both of the previous iterations.

-The third iteration also manages to produce 1.6 times more syntactic matches than second and 2.5 times more than first iteration of the algorithm.
-These results are achieved 12% faster with depth 3.
-With depth 2 the final iteration also outperforms the second iteration on all metrics with only about half the search time.
-The first iteration is also obviously worse than others by running almost two orders of magnitue slower than other iterations and still filling less holes.
+The first iteration is also obviously worse than others by running almost two orders of magnitue slower than other iterations and still filling 2.8 times less holes than the final iteration of the algorithm.
+As the performace of the first iteration is much worse than the later iterations, we will not dive into details of it.

+Instead we more closely compare only the last two iterations.
+The final iteration manages to fill 1.6 times more holes than second iteration of the algorithm at depth 3.
+It also manages to fill times more holes with syntactic match.
+These results are achieved 12% faster than the second iteration.

 #figure(
   // placement: auto,